-- 1. Tap/click on a blank part of the map to highlight the map if it is not already selected.
+- Tap/click on a blank part of the map to highlight the map if it is not already selected.
 Then use mouse wheel, or the Pocket PC up/down key to either zoom in or out. - 2.
 A PNA with a button wheel let you also change the zoom. - 3.
-And roid devices have the +/- rocker that let you change the zoom. - 4.
-You can also gesture to change the zoom level.
-Gesture Up (see left) zooms in, Down zooms out. - 5.
-Or select the function from the menu.
+Android devices have the +/- rocker that let you change the zoom.

+5. Or select the function from the menu.